 Mt.
 Evans via Idaho Springs

 Mount Evans scenic byway, just 60 miles south-west of Boulder snakes through nearly 9,000 feet of elevation gain.
-The best thing to do is get up early and beat the crowd, and the storms, to the summit.
-I recommend skipping breakfast in Boulder, then stop off and grab a turnover or strudel from Edelweiss Pastry Shop in Idaho Springs.
+Wake up early and beat the crowd, and the storms, to the summit.
+For a special treat, skip breakfast in Boulder and grab a turnover or strudel from Edelweiss Pastry Shop in Idaho Springs along the route.

 The drive up the mountain is just as amazing as the summit itself, with stunning views throughout the journey.
-We stopped off several times for mini hikes in wildflowers, a beautiful glacial lake at Summit Lake Park, and then, of course, to get a close-up view of the mountain goats.
+We stopped off several times to get a closer look at wildflowers, a beautiful glacial lake at Summit Lake Park, and to get a close-up view of the mountain goats.

 Red Rocks, yes those Red Rocks